AJ-Protzel/Completed-Personal-Projects/Bellabeat Case Study/README.md

 9. Added TimeInBedAwake = TotalTimeInBed-TotalMinutesAsleep
 10. Added DeviceLeftBehind T/F

-# Analyze - Identifying trends and relationships
+# Analyze - Identifying trends and relationships:
 The more steps taken equals a longer distance traveled per day.
 And most people walk about 9000 a day with an outlier of someone that walked an equivalent distance of a marathon.
 The trends mostly match distance and number of steps so there is low likelihood of cheated steps.

 ![Daily Distance vs  Steps Taken](https://github.com/AJ-Protzel/Personal-Projects/assets/31741271/ad6e398e-b50b-4604-a5c9-c9f679fcf863)